vuola/UH_NumericalMethods/README.md

 The easiest way to run the algorithms is via Docker.
 A container with executables and python scripts is available in Docker Hub.

 Install Docker and pull the container.
 The container opens a terminal prompt with executables and scripts in the opening directory.
-That's it !
+Only two steps are required:

 ### install Docker